5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 Part 1: What Does 5G-A Actually Change?

-5G-A, also referred to as 5.5G, is widely seen as the intermediate stage between 5G and 6G.
-Compared with earlier network generations, it pushes mobile communications toward several higher-performance benchmarks:
+5G-A, also referred to as 5.5G, is considered the next major step between 5G and 6G.
+Compared with previous network generations, it pushes mobile communications toward several higher-performance targets:

 • Peak downlink speed: 10 Gbps